jackie-h/language-notes/future_data_environment.md

-Themes:
+Themes
+---

 Need ability to whole optimize the program
-Python - C++ - not enough/not possible, need shared data structures Mid-level optimizations - MLIR
+Python - C++ - not enough/not possible, need shared data structures Mid-level optimizations - MLIR - higher than byte code, lower than imperfect semantics of programming languages

 Inspirations
 ---